jremsza/goMLproject/README.md

 This project explores concurrency in Go using a machine learning (ML) model.

 # Package & Project Details:
-Gonum was chosen for building the ML model for this project.
-Although GoLearn appeared to be a much more strealined and user friendly package for model building, it wasn't abundantly clear that goroutines could be utilized with that model building apporach.
-To ensure that concurrency could be utilized gonum was used and the model was built using matrix algebra to fit a least-squares linear regression.
+Gonum was the library chosen for building the ML model for this project.
+Although GoLearn appeared to be a much more streamlined and user-friendly package for model building, it wasn't abundantly clear that goroutines could be utilized with that model building approach.
+To ensure that concurrency could be utilized, Gonum was used, and the model was built using matrix algebra to fit a least-squares linear regression.

 The project folder contains two programs.
-The first ML program is housed in the noConcur directory and fulfils the requiement of runing a ML model on the Boston housing data using no concurrency.
+The first ML program is housed in the noConcur directory and fulfills the requirement of running a ML model on the Boston housing data with a subset of predictors using no concurrency.
 Also contained in that directory is a subdirectory called "data".
 This is a script that loads the dataset from a CSV and is utilized by both programs (See below for comprehensive code details).
-The other program is housed in the withConcur directory and fulfills the requirment of running the ML program with concurrency.
+The other program is housed in the withConcur directory and fulfills the requirement of running the ML program with concurrency.

 # Instructions for Running the Programs:
 Using a bash shell, navigate to the directory that contains the executable.
 Within that path run the following:

 ./noCuncur

     -or-

 ./withConcur

 # Code Walkthrough